Have cameras in the courtroom

 January 20, 1998

 in this forum:

 Would only allowing trials to be broadcast after the verdict solve the problems?
-How do legal shows like "The People's Court" affect America's view of its justice system?
+Do lawyers and judges dress and act differently when they're infront of a camera?
 Why aren't there cameras in the Supreme Court?
 How does Court TV decide what cases to cover, and how do cameras in the courts affect the careers of lawyers and judges?
 Additional comments.

 November 10, 1997

 The "Nanny," Louise Woodward is convicted and then set free.

 Comparing the OJ Simpson case with the trial of Timothy McVeigh .

 The civil trial verdict goes against OJ Simpson.